News

 KEYNOTE SPEAKERS

-Fellow of the IEEE, Fellow of the AAAS
+Fellow of the Canadian Academy of Engineering, Fellow of the Engineering Institute of Canada

 Abstract